pbloem/gestalt.ink/numbers.md

 ## <span class="oc">The natural numbers</span>

 The **natural numbers** are also called the **counting numbers**.
 They are a set of numbers we use for talking about amounts of things.
 Apples seem to be the canonical example.
-I can have $0$ apples, or $1$ apple, or $2$ apples.
+I can have $0$ apples, or $1$ apple, or $2$ apples and so on.

-They are also called the _whole numbers_, because we do not cut our apples into chunks.
+They are also called the _whole numbers_, because we do not, for the moment, cut our apples into chunks.
 The numbers can only be used to count quantities of whole objects.
-Other than that any amount you can have of something is a natural number.
+Other than that, any amount you can have of something is a natural number.

-Whether $0$ is contained in the natural numbers is a bone of contention among mathematicians.
-Some people define $\oc{\mathbb N}$ to include 0 and some don't.
-In these articles, I'll try to stick with the convention that $0$ is included.
+<aside>Whether $0$ is contained in the natural numbers is a bone of contention among mathematicians.
+Some people define $\oc{\mathbb N}$ to include $0$ and some don't.
+In these articles, I'll try to stick with the convention that $0$ is included. </aside>

 If you're writing your own math where this is relevant, it's best to define $\oc{\mathbb N}$ explicitly to avoid any ambiguity.

 In the article on [set theory](/set-theory), we explained how to represent the natural numbers using just the language of set theory and nothing else.
-To summarize
+To summarize:

 * The number $0$ is represented by the empty set $\{\}$.
 * For any number, we define its _successor_ as the set containing all numbers below it.